S010MON/docker-flask-mySQL/README.md

         $ mysql -u root -p
         $ Enter password: password

-If the `SHOW DATABASES` command doesn't show the correct databases load in the database script from:
+If the `SHOW DATABASES` command doesn't show the correct databases load in the database script from the init.sql file

         SOURCE /docker-entrypoint-initdb.d/init.sql